Objective management works from the premise of a Mission Statement that may require several goals to complete its purpose.

 Components of a good plan:

-- A good plan uses 'to-do' requirements to support resolving one of several realistic tasks within the construction of an objective statement.
+- A good plan uses To-Do requirements to support resolving one of several realistic tasks within the construction of an objective statement.
 Each To-Do is completed in a stated period of time and at a measured cost to satisfy the objective.

 - Time frames may be overlapping or be in rapid succession while working on completing the process of objective goal obtainment.
 (The budgeting process matches the requirement.)